danchoi/vnews/README.markdown

 session.
 If you don't want to start a Vnews session (e.g. if you want to run this as a cron job), use `vnews -U` instead.

+## Starting Vnews

+    vnews

+will start a Vnews session. `vnews -u` will update all your feeds and then start a session.

+To use MacVim as your Vnews Vim engine, you can run vnews like this

+    VNEWS_VIM=mvim vnews

+or you can `export VNEWS_VIM=mvim` in your `~/.bash_profile` and then just run `vnews`.

 ## Basic navigation